-We may also disclose information where permitted by law in connection with the resolution and pursuit of legal rights and disputes or complaints.
+We may also disclose information where permitted by law in connection with the resolution and pursuit of legal rights and disputes.

 We do not make fully automated decisions.
-Our service is to provide the information to lenders and insures so they can make a decision about the product you have selected.
+Our service is to provide the information to lenders and insurers so they can make a decision about the product you have selected.

 We rely on the following conditions for the activities indicated.